garrett-lieb/challenge-week-4-trivia-game/README.md

 functions renderBlanks() and checkAnswer() were created during a tutoring session with edX/ of Orgeon bootcamp tutor Rene Trevino on Friday, Nov 24, 2023.

+functions to displayscores() and getinitals() were created during a tutoring session with edX/ of Orgeon bootcamp tutor Armenuhi Avanesyan on Friday, Dec 1, 2023.

 ## Liscence

 MIT License